Eyezy Review 2026: Is It Worth the High Cost?

 Our experience

 We couldn't fully test Eyezy with our iPhone.
-When linking our device, we selected iPhone and could choose to connect with an iCloud sync or with a local sync (using a USB cable or Wi-Fi network).
+When linking our device, we selected iPhone and could choose to connect via iCloud sync or a local sync (using a USB cable or Wi-Fi).

 When we tried local sync, we couldn't get the Eyezy app to download onto our computer.
 Our guess is that Windows Defender was blocking the software from downloading.